 Housed among compelling art exhibitions, Remai Modern’s extraordinary event spaces can be tailored to a wide range of corporate events, from small business meetings for eight to large seated dinners for 350.

 Social Events & Celebrations

 Remai Modern offers a variety of multi-use spaces that can be transformed to suit a wide range of functions and host up to 1200 guests for full buyout reception.
-Together with O&B’s chef-driven cuisine and inspired service, Remai Modern will give you sleek sophistication and unforgettable memories.
+With O&B’s chef-driven cuisine and inspired service, Remai Modern will give you sleek sophistication and unforgettable memories.

 Frequently Asked Questions